To access material, start machines and answer questions login.

 - The login page is only

-You should now have enough information to put this to practice and brute force your credentials to the deployed machine!
+You should now have enough information to put this into practice and brute-force your credentials on the deployed machine!

-Use Hydra to bruteforce molly's web password.
-What is flag 1?
+Use Hydra to brute-force molly's web password.
+What is the value of flag 1?

-Use Hydra to bruteforce molly's SSH password.
-What is flag 2?
+Use Hydra to brute-force molly's SSH password.
+What is the value of flag 2?

 TryHackMe provides free online cyber security training to secure jobs & upskill through a fun, interactive learning environment.